flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b4-visual-agenda/techstack.md

 **Frontend**

-Our Frontend was made with
+Our frontend was made with
 + Ionic
 + React
 + Capacitor